tintly/ghl-marketplace-app-template/README.md

 ## Deployment

 The app is configured to deploy automatically to Netlify.
-Make sure to set the required environment variables in your Netlify dashboard.
+Make sure to set the required environment variables in both Netlify and Supabase dashboards.

+## Troubleshooting

+### JWT Authentication Issues
+- Ensure `SUPABASE_JWT_SECRET` is set in Supabase Edge Functions environment
+- Check that the JWT secret matches your Supabase project's JWT secret
+- Verify that RLS policies are using the correct JWT claim functions

+### RLS Policy Issues
+- Check that `is_ghl_user_authenticated()` returns true
+- Verify `get_ghl_user_id()` returns the correct user ID from JWT claims
+- Ensure database functions are created and working properly

 ## License